-- Our accelerated MIS to MSITM program allows students to earn both the B.B.A./B.S. and Masters of Science in Information Technology Management (MSITM) degrees in as little as five years.
+- Our combined MIS to MSITM program allows students to earn both the B.B.A./B.S. and Masters of Science in Information Technology Management (MSITM) degrees in as little as five years.

-- To learn more about our accelerated MIS to MSITM program, click here.
+- To learn more about our combined MIS to MSITM program, click here.